 This course seeks to understand the way Christian disciples are formed.
 The course develops the broad themes from the Christian story of creation, fall, covenant, redemption and restoration, as well as more practical biblical themes such as entering the kingdom of God, the life of prayer, the Word of God, the Holy Spirit, the work of justice, and the life of holiness - striking a balance between understanding, contemplation and action in the Christian life.
 Emphasis will be on methods of discipleship or spiritual formation; specifically, practices such as interpreting the Scriptures prayerfully, acts of compassion and fasting will be explored.
-(This does not count toward a major or minor.)
-Note: CMI 361 fulfills COR 300 for majors in the Theology Department.
 Prerequisites: COR 200 and junior standing.
-(Offered in fall, interim and spring.)
+(Offered fall, interim, and spring.)